walidg-dev/user/README.md

 # User Microservice README
 This microservice provides a simple implementation of CRUD (Create, Read, Update, Delete) operations for managing user data.
-The service is designed to interact with a PostgreSQL database and exposes RESTful endpoints for client applications.
+The service is designed to interact with a PostgreSQL database and exposes reactive RESTful endpoints for client applications.

 **Table of Contents**
 - Prerequisites